pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- Here's the memory layout of a multirange.
 - They are varlena.
+  - They have the oid of the concrete multirange type.
-  - They have a count and then a bunch of ranges.
+  - Next they have a count and then a bunch of ranges.
+  - Because range types are also varlena, we can't include them in the struct here.
+    - In fact inside a range type, the upper and lower bounds can be varlena too.
+    - So ranges have a similar-looking struct that only has the type oid.
-  - When iterating over the ranges you have to advance the pointer.
+  - So when iterating over the ranges you have to advance a pointer by hand.
-    - There is a `multirange_deserialize` function that gives you a `RangeType**` to avoid that.
+    - There is a `multirange_deserialize` function that gives you a `RangeType**` to hide those details.

 - Btw a lot of the code I'll show has comments omitted and whitespace changed so what I want to show will fit on a slide.
   - Don't be alarmed! :-)

-- Got a request to store less than the full RangeType in each entry, since they all contain the same type oid.
+- I got a request to store less than the full RangeType in each entry, since they all contain the same type oid.
+  - You already have the multirange type oid, so you don't need the range type oid at all.
+  - But we include it in the range type struct over and over.
   - But only for on-disk possibly.
   - I actually don't know how to have an on-disk format different from in-memory.
+    - Maybe someone can help me understand how to do that.
   - But since most access goes through `multirange_deserialize` already, I think I could store something smaller and build the `RangeType` list on the fly.
+    - I'm skeptical this would actually be a performance win though, compared to the inefficiency of repeating the range type oid.
+      - Maybe more experienced hackers can share their judgment about that.

-# Multiranges: Operators
+# Multiranges: Memory

 ```
 *ranges = palloc0(*range_count * sizeof(RangeType *));